SlamChillz/alx-system_engineering-devops/0x00-shell_basics/README.md

 - And hidden files (starting with .)
 ## Welcome
 [6-firstdirectory](./6-firstdirectory) script that creates a directory named my_first_directory in the /tmp/ directory.
+## Betty in my first directory
+[7-movethatfile](./7-movethatfile) script to move the file betty from /tmp/ to /tmp/my_first_directory.